stealth/tensor-pwn/README.md

 files and such but I wasn't able to exec arbitrary code with it as the loader seems to be a stripped down python.
 But that doesn't say anything, it might just work later in time.
 If you happen to find a code exec there, just open a ticket here.

+Also [check](https://github.com/stealth/tensor-pwn/blob/master/pytorch/flamegraph.jpg) how it execs code from 3rd party repos when you debug memory via `torch.cuda.memory` and adds LPE opportunity.

 TensorFlow
 ----------